 - the names of all governors, including the Chair

 You may wish to simply publish your governors’ handbook, which should include all this information.

 Charging and remissions policies

-Academies and free schools should publish their charging and remissions policies.
+Academies should publish their charging and remissions policies (this means when you cancel fees).
 The policies must include details of:

-- the activities or cases for which your school will charge pupils’ parents
+- the activities or cases where your school will charge pupils’ parents

 - the circumstances where your school will make an exception on a payment you would normally expect to receive under your charging policy